 - Sleeping better

 Classes are highly participative; mutual support and success build the participants’ confidence in their ability to manage their health behaviors to reduce the risk of falls and to maintain active and fulfilling lives.
 See the list of Fitness Classes for Older Adults (including Tai Chi, Stepping On and Otago) to find a class near you in Oregon and SW Washington.
-The classes are subject to change, so please contact the facility for current information.

 Lisa Shields, Program Coordinator